ryanatkn/cosmicplayground/src/sy/README.md

 It leverages build time scripts and optimizations to maximize control, flexibility, and performance with minimal costs.

+## key benefits

+- only used styles get bundled, so you can go nuts generating tons of css and the only cost is a little compilation speed
+- flexibility to use whatever patterns a project needs
+- excellent interop with js/ts - abstractions can disappear at runtime, but you can also import variables and helpers like any other modules
+- puts handles directly on the web platform, so you can use css features like custom properties (css vars) and future stuff without needing to update the library
+- utility classes have few of the drawbacks of inline styles and css modules
+- compile-time tools are the forever hotness

 ## disclaimer

 There are many fantastic tools for working with css,